Frequently Asked Questions: Buying on Paper

 iv.
 Project registration charge: 5,000 NIS+VAT for the developer’s attorney.

 v.
-Mortgage broker: Mortgage brokers charge approximately 1 to 1.25%+VAT (their fee is obviously based on the size of the loan).
+Mortgage broker: Mortgage brokers charge approximately 1 to 1.25%+VAT (based on the size of the loan).
 We can recommend honest, seasoned mortgage brokers.

 vi.
-Cost to convert foreign currency to shekels: reputable forex companies charge .5%+VAT.
+Cost to convert foreign currency to shekels: reputable forex companies charge .5% including VAT.

 viii.
 Deposits on utility meters (water, gas and electric): This amount should not exceed 3,000 NIS.

 For more details on this issue, please take a look at, “How To: Budget Properly.”